CyclistsHub is supported by its readers. We may receive a commission if you buy products using our links (learn more).

 According to La Velocita, 700c wheels combine the best weight, grip, and rolling resistance ratio.

-650b wheels have a smaller diameter and use wider tires.
-This makes them suitable for rougher terrain like bumpy roads, mud, forest roads, single tracks, etc. In addition, the knobby tires ensure that you get enough grip and adhesion.
+650b wheels have a smaller diameter and wider tires.
+This makes them suitable for rougher terrain, such as bumpy roads, mud, forest roads, single tracks, etc. In addition, the knobby tires ensure enough grip and adhesion.

-Wider tires inflated to lower pressures better absorb bumps and other vibrations.
-This means your ride will be more comfortable.
+Wider tires inflated to lower pressures better absorb bumps and other vibrations, making your ride more comfortable.

-To wrap this up, if you want to ride long-distance trips on mostly paved surfaces with dirt road sections, buy a gravel bike with 700c wheels and equip them with narrow tires.
+To wrap this up, if you want to ride long-distance trips on mostly paved surfaces with dirt road sections, buy a gravel bike with 700c wheels and use them with narrow tires.

 Brakes

 Gravel bikes use almost exclusively disc brakes.
 The below $2000 budget allows manufacturers to equip these bikes with hydraulic disc brakes.
-But there are some exceptions with mechanical disc brakes as well.
+However, there are some exceptions to mechanical disc brakes.

 - Mechanical disc brakes work similarly to rim brakes – a steel cable moves the pistons, creating friction that slows the bike.
 The advantage is that they are compatible with standard rim shifters and are easier to maintain at home.
 Their disadvantage is that the steel cable can wear out more easily and break when you don’t expect it.